openshift/oc-mirror/README.md

     - [Build](#build)
     - [Test](#test)

-`oc-mirror` is an OpenShift Client (oc) plugin that manages OpenShift release, operator catalog, helm charts, and associated container images.
+`oc-mirror` is an OpenShift Client (oc) plugin that manages OpenShift release, operator catalog, helm charts, and associated container images for mirror registries that support OpenShift environments.
 ## Usage
 [![asciicast](https://asciinema.org/a/uToc11VnzG0RMZrht2dsaTfo9.svg)](https://asciinema.org/a/uToc11VnzG0RMZrht2dsaTfo9)

 The mirror registry `reg.mirror.com` is used in this example.
 Replace this value with a real registry host, or create a `docker.io/library/registry:2` container locally.\

-> DISCLAIMER: `oc-mirror` is not compatible with Quay under version 3.6.
+> DISCLAIMER: `oc-mirror` is not compatible with Quay below version 3.6.

 ### Configuration Examples